alberto56/dcycleblog/_posts/2022-02-07-list-handler.md

 ### Creating our subclass of \Drupal\webform\WebformEntityListBuilder

 THe first thing we need to do is create a subclass of WebformEntityListBuilder.
 We can create our own custom module, and in it, at ./my_custom_module/src/MyCustomWebformEntityListBuilder.php, create our class, overriding WebformEntityListBuilder's buildHeader() and buildRow().
+We are injecting the 'date.formatter' service so we can format dates nicely the Drupal way.

     <?php
     # ./my_custom_module/src/MyCustomWebformEntityListBuilder.php